JeongwooPark93/EP-353_ProblemSets_23FA/FinalProject/Proposal/README.md

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?

 > First, I have to study how to make visualized plugin with Juce.
-And then, I should learn how to build Graphic Analyzer.
+And then, I should learn how to build Graphic Analyzer while making Oscillators and Key controllers.